 Compare your investment banking graduate CV to the competition

-Several banks including Barclays and Nomura ask graduates to submit a CV along with their investment bank application form.
-Other finance firms, including Credit Suisse and Goldman Sachs, require a covering letter as well.
+Some investment banks including Nomura ask graduates to submit a CV along with their investment bank application form.
+Others, including Credit Suisse and Citi, require a covering letter as well.

 Since competition for these graduate roles is fierce, with the industry having seen highs of 141 applications per position, it’s key you get your CV and covering letter right.

 To do so, compare yours to the three example investment banking candidates below to identify areas for improvement.
 Any one of these candidates could be forwarded to interview.
 Each has skills that are relevant to a graduate investment banking role.
 However, they will reduce their chances of getting the job if they don’t make it clear how these experiences relate to the role they’re applying for.

 Also check out our annotated final year graduate investment banking CV and our TARGETjobs sample template CVs.

 Graduate investment banking candidate one: the straight and narrow